acoksuz/AUTOLYCUS/template.md

 ### Main Results and Claims

-The performance of AUTOLYCUS is influenced by the careful adjustment of the following attack configuration and model parameters:
-(i) ensuring a sufficiently high number of queries is sent, (ii) selecting an adequate number of features (𝑘) for perturbation, guided by the distribution of feature importance;                   (less entropy is better) (iii) incorporating sufficient number of (iv) informative auxiliary samples; (v) considering the complexity of the models -lower complexity models are extracted easier-, including any unknowns or parameters in neural network terminology;
-(vi) ensuring the accuracy of the model,
-(vii) optimizing the selection of 𝛿 values especially when SHAP is used as the XAI tool.
+The performance of AUTOLYCUS is influenced by the careful adjustment of the following attack configuration and model parameters: (i) ensuring a sufficiently high number of queries is sent, (ii) selecting an adequate number of features (𝑘) for perturbation,guided by the distribution of feature importance; (less entropy is better) (iii) incorporating sufficient number of (iv) informative auxiliary samples; (v) considering the complexity of the models -lower complexity models are extracted easier-, including any unknowns or parameters in neural network terminology; (vi) ensuring the accuracy of the model, (vii) optimizing the selection of 𝛿 values especially when SHAP is used as the XAI tool.
 These factors collectively contribute to the efficacy of AUTOLYCUS in adversarial settings.
 (Higher is better for almost all settings, except for complexity)

 Thanks to additional information provided by the explainers, AUTOLYCUS requires less queries compared to SOTA model extraction attacks mentioned in the paper.
 Additionally, LIME explanations provide higher utility in our particular attack model compared to SHAP explanations.